MaryRoseHagler/MaryRoseHagler/README.md

 # Mary Rose Hagler

-Welcome to my GitHub profile! 👋 I'm Mary Rose Hagler, a passionate coder with a knack for database management.
+I am Mary Rose Hagler, a passionate coder with a knack for database management.
 I enjoy solving intricate problems and crafting elegant solutions.
 My tech journey began with the BS Information Technology program, and since then, I've been on a continuous learning and coding adventure.

 ## Education
 - **BS Information Technology**